 - School hours from 9am-2pm for grades K-1; 9am-3pm for grades 2-8; all students dismissed at 2pm on Wednesday for faculty meetings

-- Extended day enrichment classes available for $20/hour
+- Extended day enrichment classes available for an additional fee

 - Family participation to foster school-wide community